CJERMONT/osticket-prereqs/README.md

 # osTicket — Prerequisites and Installation
 *A simple, beginner‑friendly walkthrough with screenshots*

+## 📝 Project Summary

-This guide shows you how to install the open‑source help desk system **osTicket** on a Windows 10 Virtual Machine in Microsoft Azure.
+This project is a beginner‑friendly walkthrough demonstrating how to deploy and configure the **osTicket Help Desk Ticketing System** on a Windows 10 Virtual Machine hosted in Microsoft Azure.
+The project covers installation of all prerequisites, configuration of IIS and PHP, database setup, and final deployment of the osTicket web portal.

-You will install all required software, configure IIS, set up PHP, create a database, and finish the osTicket installation.
+**Languages Used:**
+- PowerShell (optional for service checks or automation)

+**Environments Used:**
+- Microsoft Azure
+- Windows 10 Virtual Machine
+- Remote Desktop (RDP)

+**Technologies / Applications / Services Used:**
+- osTicket
+- Internet Information Services (IIS)
+- PHP + required extensions
+- MySQL Server
+- Azure Virtual Machines

 ---